 The AID12 subfield is set to the 12 LSBs of the AID of the non-AP STA if the User Info field is addressed to a STA that is associated with the AP.

-The AID12 subfield is set to the 12 LSBs of the AID of the non-AP STA if the User Info field is addressed to a STA that is associated with a nontransmitted BSSID in a multiple BSSID set, dot11MultiBSSIDActivated is true, the TA field of the Trigger frame is set to the transmitted BSSID and the non-AP STA has set the Rx Control Frame To MultiBSS sub-field in the HE Capabilities element it transmits to 1.
+The AID12 subfield is set to the 12 LSBs of the AID of the non-AP STA if the User Info field is addressed to a STA that is associated with a nontransmitted BSSID in a multiple BSSID set that the AP belongs to, the TA field of the Trigger frame is set to the transmitted BSSID and the non-AP STA has set the Rx Control Frame To MultiBSS sub-field in the HE Capabilities element it transmits to 1.

 STA behavior